luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-I have of my walking clinic right people can walk in and yeah the matter that might have to wait back please they're gonna be seen and if I'm tied up at least my practitioners will take care of the patients so your blood pressure will drop because you become volume depleted
+I have of my walking clinic right people can walk in and yeah the matter that might have to wait back please they're going to be seen and if I'm tied up at least my practitioners will take care of the patients so your blood pressure will drop because you become volume depleted